What is the clenching force of a white shark's jaws. Who has the strongest bite in the world? Dogs have the strongest jaws. Top breeds

 Bite force – 71 atmospheres

 The largest species of the cat family, the tiger is a solitary hunter.
-The length of his body can reach 3.5 meters, and he can weigh up to 388 kg.
-He hunts and pursues his prey at night.
-Like lions, they tend to bite their prey on the throat to cut off the flow of air and blood to the animal's head.
+Its body length can reach 3.5 meters, and it can weigh up to 388 kg.
+It hunts and stalks its prey at night.
+Like lions, they tend to bite their victims' throats to reduce the flow of air and blood to the animal's head.

-Their bite is very powerful, it is almost twice as strong as a lion's bite.
+Their bite is very powerful, almost twice as strong as a lion's bite.
 There are fewer tigers in the wild than in captivity.
-They usually avoid people, however, attacks on people and livestock have been reported around the world.
+They generally avoid people, however, attacks on people and livestock have been recorded throughout the world.

 Bite force – 75 atmospheres